-If an application oversaturates most of the system resources and shows a poor performance while not running on OpenGL Vizserver, there will be no performance improvement running it with OpenGL Vizserver.
-Measure the application performance locally and try to get a better performance from the application itself first before running it with OpenGL Vizserver.
+If an application itself, not running on OpenGL Vizserver, already oversaturates most of the system resources and shows a poor performance, there would be no performance improvement on measuring the application performance with OpenGL Vizserver.
+Measure the application performance locally and try to get a better performance from the application itself first, before running it with OpenGL Vizserver.

-SGI provides a collection of monitoring tools that can be used with applications: top, sar, osview, gr_osview, timex, Performance Co-Pilot (PCP), and so on.
+SGI provides a collection of monitoring tools that can be used with applications: top, sar, osview, gr\osview, timex, Performance Co-Pilot (PCP), and so on.
 Each monitoring tool provides different performance metrics and features.
-So, it is also important to choose the right tools for monitoring your application.
+So it is also important to choose the right tools for monitoring your application.